nkelber/constellate-workshop-template/README.md

-# TAP Institute 2023 Lesson Template
+# TAP Institute 2024: Large Language Models and Embeddings for Retrieval Augmented Generation taught by Grant Glass

-This repository contains a teaching template for creating a workshop for the 2023 Text Analysis Pedagogy (TAP) Institute.
+This repository contains the teaching materials for the 2024 Text Analysis Pedagogy (TAP) Institute, class Large Language Models and Embeddings for Retrieval Augmented Generation.
 The TAP Institute uses the [Constellate Platform](https://constellate.org) for teaching and learning.

-# Testing your lesson in Constellate

-Opening your lesson in Constellate requires at least one Jupyter Notebook (.ipynb) file.
-This is supplied by the default template.
-A full workshop may include 3 or more notebook files (e.g. "python-basics-1.ipynb", "python-basics-2.ipynb", "python-basics-3.ipyb").
-More files may be required but each lesson should use the same general template.

-You can generate a Constellate link for testing your lesson.
-You'll need to fill in some data about your GitHub repository:

-* GitHub repository URL
-* Git branch, tag, or commit (optional)
-* Path to a particular notebook file (optional)

-# Teaching with Constellate

-Share the link you generated above with your students.
-If the class is large, it may take a few minutes for everyone's environment to load.